KosiehBarter/blivet-tests/README.md

 Main file is classes.py, where are objects.
 These objects are created automatically after start.
 All values are gathered and computed automatically as well as compared.

 # How to:
 Run virtual_machine.py as root or with sudo to start automatic machine creation.
 The machine will be created and automatic kickstart installation will start.
+The virtual machine is reachable with vncviewer or any vnc client with localhost:0.

 After install, there is a automatic dynamic timer, which will wait for installation completion and will initiate tests written in test_arrays.py, which includes classes.py as a object for comparation.